 - Clothing you have not worn in the past 6 months: If you have not worn an item recently, you are unlikely to start wearing it now.

 - Printer: Unless you are going to use a printer multiple times a month for work, it is not a good use of space in an RV.
 You can always print at an office supply store on the rare occasion when you need paper documents.

 What to Keep

-- Your Fur Babies’ Stuff – Moving into a new environment can be stressful for your pets, so I recommend bringing any comforts (beds, scratch pads, toys, etc) that will help them feel at home in your new rig.
-Of course, space limitations may prevent you from bringing a 3-story cat condo but I would pack any items that they use frequently and are a reasonable size.
-See our articles on RV living with cats and dogs for more ways to keep your pets happy & healthy.
+- Your Fur Babies’ Stuff – Moving into a new environment can be stressful for your pets, so I recommend bringing any comforts (beds, scratch pads and toys) that will help them feel at home in your new rig.
+Of course, space limitations may prevent you from bringing a 3-story cat condo, but I would pack any items that they use frequently and are a reasonable size.
+See our articles on RV living with cats and dogs for more ways to keep your pets happy and healthy on the road.

 - Hobby Equipment: If you golf regularly, bring the clubs.
-If you’re a river rat, put the kayak on top of the truck.
+If you are a river rat, put the kayak on top of the truck.
 If you love sewing, pack your machine.
-While you need to prioritize large items, there is not need to give up your favorite activities.
+While you need to prioritize large items, there is no need to give up your favorite activities.